🎁 Surprise Discount: Enjoy 90% Off Your Subscription!

 }

-WebRTC is a web standard used for real-time communication in browsers, and more details will be the Webrtc official website.
-In other words, Headless Chromes usually disable WebRTC, so you can determine whether the browser is headless or not by checking the availability of WebRTC.
+WebRTC is a web standard for real-time communication in browsers.
+Details can be found on the Webrtc website.
+Headlesschrome usually disables WebRTC, so we can determine if the browser is headless by checking WebRTC availability.

 const isWebRTCSupported = () => {